aybarsguney/Spotify-Data-Analysis/README.md

 - Incorporate additional external data sources to enhance the analysis.
 - Extend the analysis to cover more recent years for a comprehensive view of evolving music tastes.

+## Files Included
+- `spotify_analysis.py`: The main Python script for data analysis.
+- `spotify_2019.xlsx`: The Excel file containing Spotify stream history.
+- `visualizations/`: Folder containing generated visualizations.
+- `README.md`: Provides information on the project and how to use it.

 ## Author

 Aybars Salim Güney